Takakiriy/typrm/README.md

     $ typrm Comma Separated Value
     .../text.txt:1: #keyword: CSV, comma separated values

-If you do not specify any keywords with the search command, search keyword input mode is started.
-Press Ctrl + C to exit this mode.

-    $ typrm s
-    keyword: csv
-    .../text.txt:1: #keyword: CSV, comma separated values
-    keyword:

 You can specify multiple keywords to be written by CSV format (comma separated values) after the `#keyword:` tag